netsurf-browser/netsurf/docs/implementing-new-frontend.md

 # Worked Example next steps

 The previous section outlined the absolute minimum implementation.
-Here we can exmaine some next steps taken to extend the frontend.
+Here we can examine some next steps taken to extend the frontend.

 ## Improving the user interface